Dutch suspect in Natalee Holloway disappearance will be sent from Peru to US to face fraud charges

 Prosecutors accused him of killing Flores, a business student from a prominent family, to rob her after learning she had won money at the casino where the two met.
 They said he killed her with “ferocity” and “cruelty,” beating then strangling her in his hotel room.

 Van der Sloot could not immediately be reached for comment on Wednesday.
-It was not clear if he has an attorney who could speak on his behalf.
 More than a decade ago, he told a Peruvian judge that he would fight efforts to be extradited to the U.S.

 Van der Sloot married a Peruvian woman in July 2014 in a ceremony at a maximum-security prison.